artanisdesign/TiUIVisualEffectView/documentation/index.md

 * Install the module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.
 *
-## Accessing the UIVisualEffectsView Module
+## Accessing the TiUIVisualEffectsView Module

 To access this module from JavaScript, you would do the following: